-You may have noticed a lot of virtual training courses popping up which, in the current environment, offers a great opportunity to address skills gaps.
-However, which method of virtual training is best?
+You may have noticed a lot of online virtual training courses popping up which, in the current environment, offers a great opportunity to address skills gaps.
+However, which method of virtual training and development is best?
 Self-paced or virtual instructor-led training?
-In this blog, we look at the major features as well as the pros and cons of each to help you to make a more informed decision.
+In this blog, we look at the major features as well as the pros and cons of each to help you to make a more informed decision on technical training.

 The key elements include: